How IoT, Big Data, and Analytics Give Wings to the Aviation Industry

 Self-serve kiosks are now a common sight at every airport around the world.
 Airline companies are already taking passengers’ self-serve experience to the next level by letting them print their own baggage tags along with their boarding passes when they check in online.

 But imagine if an airline app would push alerts to passengers about traffic conditions prior to their flight and recommend an ideal time when they should head out to the airport—an extraordinary insight that allow passengers to never miss a flight.

 This would be the perfect pre-flight experience that would delight the passenger.
-This will also help passengers skip an additional hurdle and directly head to the baggage-drop counters at the airport and have a hassle-free travel experience.
+This will also help passengers skip an additional hurdle and directly head to the baggage-drop counters at the airport and have a hassle-free travel experience and journey.